lokmeinmatz/shorty-rs/README.md

 # shorty-rs
-An url shortener written in plain rust (std lib only)
+An url shortener written in plain rust (only chrono for time logging and regex for parsing)